Physical Therapist Assistant

 - For the fall 2016 cohort all prerequisites will need to be completed by end of winter term.

-Rogue Community College has developed a partnership with Lane Community College to provide training for physical therapist assistants in Jackson and Josephine counties.
+Rogue Community College has developed a partnership with Lane Community College to provide a Physical Therapist Assistant program for students in Jackson and Josephine counties.
 The application to offer this partnership program model to students has been approved by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 This program prepares students to function as competent entry-level Physical Therapist Assistants in a variety of practice settings and to pass the National Physical Therapy Examination administered by the Federation of State Boards of Physical Therapy and practice as an entry-level, licensed Physical Therapist Assistant (PTA).